LUXER ONE BLOG

 • More storage capacity than standard mailrooms

-• Can improve package organization
+• Can improve organization with low volume

 • Reduced staff involvement